Dog training involves teaching the human end of the leash as well as the dog end.

 Most good family dogs thrive in an environment where there are clear rules and direction.
 Otherwise, many dogs end up doing what comes naturally.
 And often what comes naturally for a dog isn’t acceptable within the human family group.

-Training dogs in the Northwest for over 15 years
+Training dogs in the Northwest for over 17 years

-Joyce has shared her life with two other dogs.
-Ashley was a yearling when she came to live with Joyce.
-She was a golden Retriever and Joyce’s first competition dog.
-As a novice team they obtained a UDX and 6 Dog World Awards during the 4 years they were together.
+I shared my life with two other dogs in the past.
+Ashley was a yearling Golden Retriever when she came to live with me.
+My first competition dog, we went from AKC Novice A to UDX in 11 months and earned six Dog World Awards during the 4 years we were together.
 Sadly, Ashley died suddenly of Cancer before her 5th birthday and 4 weeks after she retired from obedience competition.

-Thanks so much for taking the time to investigate Joyce’s Dogs
+Thanks so much for taking the time to investigate Joyce’s Dogs.